-COURSE INFORMATION

-Fieldwork: N/A

 Course Contributions: \$30 (approximate cost of theatre trips, resources)

 Course Leads to: Level 1 Drama

-Teacher in charge of subject: Ms Hood

-HOLA in charge of subject: Ms Hood
+Teacher in charge of subject: Ms Hood HOLA in charge of subject: Ms Hood

-Drama is creative, collaborative, confidence building and a fun, expressive way to learn and develop knowledge.
-It leads on to the NCEA level 1 Drama and is a course that is accepted by Tertiary institutions.
+Drama in Year 10 is a creative, collaborative, confidence building course and a fun, expressive way to learn and develop knowledge.
+It leads on to the NCEA level 1 Drama.

-Taking Drama and Theatre Studies develops students ability to work with others, think creatively and apply this thinking in practical ways, find solutions to practical and technical problems, to present themselves with confidence in a public setting.
+Taking Drama and Theatre Studies develops students ability to work with others, think creatively and apply this thinking in practical ways.
+Students learn to work to deadlines and to present themselves with confidence in a public setting.
 It encourages leadership skills and opportunities to be empathetic to others.

-In the Year 10 course, you will expand your study of dramatic techniques, elements, and conventions in process and performance.
-You will study a range of Theatrical styles and texts which may include Shakespeare, Melodrama , devised and scripted drama.
-You will initiate ideas to create drama, and work individually and collectively to develop skills that will aid both verbal and non-verbal communication.
+You will perform scripted and devised work.
+You will explore practically a range of Theatrical styles and texts including Melodrama, Mask, Shakespeare, Puppetry and Physical Theatre.
 You will work as designers and creators, learning how to present your designs to a director.
-You will be introduced to lighting design and use.
+You will be introduced to lighting and set design.
 You will be given the opportunity to attend a professional drama production.